 Ultra Seven provides examples of the following tropes:

 Affectionate Parody: Uchimurasebun from around 1993, with Kouji Moritsugu as the Captain.
 Moritsugu played another Captain in Ultraman Zearth 2, itself another parody.

-Seven and Alien Metron run toward each other at high speed, jump (complete with a freeze-frame), land on opposite sides without actually hitting each other, and keep running.
+In the former, Seven and Alien Metron run toward each other at high speed, jump (complete with a freeze-frame), land on opposite sides without actually hitting each other, and keep running.
 Metron flies off, Seven just jumps so he's upside down, fires up the Eye Sluggler, then controls it telekinetikally so that it hits the top of Metron's back, then jumps back to a standing position before finishing him up with the Emerium Beam.